 Mike loves his iPad Pro because of its portability and its minimal setup.
 He can travel up to 3 to 4 clients a day, so having a portable machine that can be used to photograph, document, and connect back to his machine at the office is key.
 He has also found the features iOS 11 (currently in beta) to be extremely useful.
 These features include split screens, multi-tasking, gestures, and drag & drop.

 The combination of flexibility and portability is Jason’s favorite feature of his Surface Pro.
 When he’s at his desk, it’s a full workstation, especially when he’s connected to 2-24″ monitors and a full-sized keyboard and mouse.
-When he’s on the road, it’s an ultra-light laptop with enough batter last an entire day.
+When he’s on the road, it’s an ultra-light laptop with enough battery to last an entire day.